Nashville Vanderbilt Scholars Program

 • What does the scholarship cover?

-The Nashville Vanderbilt Scholars Program award covers the direct costs at Vanderbilt, including tuition, fees, housing, and meals (currently valued at approximately $91,000).
+The Nashville Vanderbilt Scholars Program award covers the required direct costs at Vanderbilt, including tuition, fees, housing, and meals (currently valued at approximately $94,000).
 The scholarship also provides a one-time summer stipend of $6,000 after the second or third year at Vanderbilt to offset costs associated with summer internships.
 The scholarship is awarded for a total of four years (8 semesters) of undergraduate study.
 Students must maintain satisfactory academic progress to receive the scholarship each year.

 • Who is eligible to receive the Nashville Vanderbilt Scholars Program award?